bobbyrc/edgerouter/README.md

 # Edgerouter 4/6P Config for Google Fiber
 > Free yourself from the 'Network Box'

 This guide will take you through, step by step, setting up your Edgerouter 4 or Edgerouter 6P for use with Google Fiber's gigabit service.
-Some of the guide will be using EdgeOS to configure the masic setup, but we will need to use the CLI for the last bit.
+Some of the guide will be using EdgeOS to configure the basic setup, but we will need to use the CLI for the last bit.
 Some level of knowledge regarding routers and the use of the CLI is assumed for this guide.

 **For this config to work properly, your Edgerouter must be at factory default settings**